Interested in performing at Comedy Café Berlin? Read on!

 CCB House Teams

-CCB Harold House Teams represent the pinnacle of The CCB Training School.
-Students who have satisfactorily completed Levels 1 – 3 are able to audition for the teams, and, upon acceptance, are coached by CCBTS instructors and coaches.
+Students who have satisfactorily completed Levels 1 – 3 (including Acting for Improv, Intro to Acting or Improviser’s Toolbox) are able to audition for Harold House teams, and, upon acceptance, are coached by CCBTS instructors and coaches.
+Improvisers with equivalent experience are welcome to apply for a waiver to audition by emailing [email protected], but must receive approval before being eligible to audition!
 Auditions are typically held once or twice a year, depending on student body size and openings on the teams.
-Team members are expected to make regular (weekly) practice sessions and shows.
+Team members are expected to make regular (weekly) practice sessions and shows (currently 1st and 3rd Fridays).

 Harold Teams perform regularly on Friday nights at CCB and will form the core of our Touring Company.
-More info on Harold House Teams is available to eligible students.
+Harold team players are automatically eligible to be an approved indie team coach and are likewise eligible to enter the CCBTS teacher training program and become teachers at CCBTS.

 How to perform on the CCB stage if you’re not on House Teams